 There are many ways to modify your Templates after you've already created them.
-For instance, you can add Widgets or Channels to the Template Team through the standard Teams interface, and Save the Template through Teams Manager.
+For instance, you can add Widgets or Channels to the Template Team through the standard Teams interface, and then Save this team as a Teams-Manager-Template.

 Let's explore other Advanced Configuration Options together to make sure that you're getting the most out of your Governance Infrastructure.